Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The house is filled with over 200 Japanese ukiyo-e prints by artists like Hokusai and Hiroshige.
 Monet didn’t just collect them, he studied their compositions, perspectives and how they treated nature.
 You can see how they deeply influenced the layout of his Japanese-style water garden.

 For a rural home in the late 19th century, Monet’s blue-and-white tiled kitchen, outfitted with copper cookware, was unusually sophisticated.
-He entertained frequently and insisted on excellent food — his daily menus were noted in ledgers, many of which survive.
+He entertained frequently and insisted on excellent food.
+His daily menus were noted in ledgers, many of which survive.

 Monet wasn’t a passive admirer of nature.
 He designed the Giverny gardens like a living canvas, down to the flowering schedules.
 Gardeners weren’t allowed to plant anything without his approval, and he even had flowerbeds replanted mid-season if the colors clashed.